How to Stop Unwanted Calls and Messages

 Cell phones are very handy communications tools and we keep them with us nearly all of the time.
-This becomes a problem with unwanted calls and messages.
-This type of communication can be frustrating as well as expensive since we pay to receive even unsolicited messages and calls.
+However, because of their constant presence, unwanted calls and messages can become a significant problem.
+This type of communication can be frustrating as well as expensive if your plan requires you to pay for received messages and calls even when unsolicited.

 Unwanted calls and text messages can come in the form of either SPAM or harassment.
 SPAM is most common and is more easily dealt with but harassing calls are more serious and sometimes require more radical action.

 This page will review the precautions you should take to prevent unwanted communications and the actions you can implement to eliminate an existing problem.

 There are steps that you can take to try to stop unwanted calls and messages before they even happen.
 Some of the unwanted calls and messages from businesses, marketers, or spammers are particularly easy to prevent.

 - Keep your cell phone number private.
 Provide it only to those individuals you trust.